JDStraughan/jdstraughan.github.io/_posts/2015-06-02-our-walt-disney-world-trip-planning-faq.md

 Greeting you at the entrance to Animal Kingdom is the [Rainforest Cafe](https://disneyworld.disney.go.com/dining/animal-kingdom/rainforest-cafe-animal-kingdom/).
 We have not eaten here as we have this restaurant chain in our hometown, but I assume it offers the atmosphere and food that the chain is known for.

 Inside the park, our favorite is [Tusker House](https://disneyworld.disney.go.com/dining/animal-kingdom/tusker-house-restaurant/) with a combination of unique buffet options and character dining with Mickey, Donald, Daisy, and Goofy in safari gear.
 They serve breakfast, lunch, and dinner.
-The breakfast buffet is one of our favorites, and their African margarita is a personal favorite.
+The breakfast buffet is one of our favorites, and their African margarita is a personal favorite, and my wife loves the various Bloody Marys.
 If you are on the dining plan, this is a good value especially if your children enjoy the character dining experience.
 The food ranges from traditional Disney buffet options to unique African offerings.

 ![Meeting Mickey at Tusker House in Disney's Animal Kingdom](/img/post/disney-world-faq/tusker-house-mickey.jpg) *Meet Mickey and the gang on safari at [Tusker House](https://disneyworld.disney.go.com/dining/animal-kingdom/tusker-house-restaurant/) in Disney's Animal Kingdom.*

 Nothing beats [Kusafiri Coffee Shop &amp; Bakery](https://disneyworld.disney.go.com/dining/animal-kingdom/kusafiri-coffee-shop-and-bakery/) after a morning ride on [Kilimanjaro Safaris](https://disneyworld.disney.go.com/attractions/animal-kingdom/kilimanjaro-safaris/).
 The pastries are family sized, and a warm cup of coffee is always welcome.
 For Napal inspired Asian fare, the [Yak &amp; Yeti Restaurant](https://disneyworld.disney.go.com/dining/animal-kingdom/yak-and-yeti-restaurant/) is a fun place, and their lunch and dinner menus have a lot to offer.

+BBQ - Good QuickService value - outdoor seating - ducks and wildlife

 Animal Kingdom is packed with quick service locations including pizza, barbecue, mixed drinks, and ice cream.